Kenny Okoro

-Early years
+Early life

 Okoro's parents are both Nigerian immigrants.
 He played high school football for the James B. Dudley High School Panthers.
 He was the Greensboro News and Record All-Area Player of the Year as a senior and a member of the NCPreps.com 3A All-State team.
 Okoro was an honor roll student all four years of high school.

 College career

 Okoro played for the Wake Forest Demon Deacons from 2009 to 2012.
 He was redshirted in 2008.
 He started 37 games for the Demon Deacons, recording seven interceptions.

 Professional career

-San Diego Chargers

-Okoro was signed by the San Diego Chargers on April 27, 2013 after going undrafted in the 2013 NFL Draft.
+Okoro was signed by the San Diego Chargers on April 27, 2013 after going undrafted in the 2013 NFL draft.
 He was waived-injured by the Chargers on July 30, 2013.

-San Jose SaberCats

 Okoro spent the 2014 Arena Football League season with the San Jose SaberCats.
 He recorded 60 tackles and an interception in 11 games with the SaberCats.
 He was placed on Other League Exempt on December 2, 2014.